Getting dental implants is a big deal.

 Performing one-day implants depends on your dental requirements, oral conditions, and the dental clinic facilities.

-After one-day implants, you will be required to eat soft food for a few months and regularly visit the dentist.
+Then, you need to eat soft food for a few months and may be required to regularly visit the dentist.

-You can have one-day implants in Thailand in many leading dental clinics and hospitals including BIDC, BIDH, and Thantakit Dental Center.
+You can have one-day implants in Thailand in many leading dental clinics and hospitals including BIDC, BIDH, and CIDC

 Implant Systems